architecture-building-systems/CityEnergyAnalyst/acknowledgements_and_third_party_copyrights.md

 Copyright (c) 2012 Fraunhofer Institute for Solar Energy Systems, Freiburg, Germany

-The CEA depository include Daysim binaries for Windows and Mac for backup reasons.
+The CEA repository includes Daysim binaries for Windows and Mac for backup reasons.
 These binaries are built based on the [source code](https://github.com/MITSustainableDesignLab/Daysim) on GitHub without modifications.